 Once the optimal fulfillment strategy has been chosen, grocers need to identify the correct technology partner.
 There are a few key considerations involved in this step.
 Firstly, to what extent does the grocer want to manage the fulfillment process beyond the automation itself?
 Companies like Takeoff Technologies provide the automation on a CapEx basis and provide a fulfillment-as-a-service model on top whereas other automation vendors supply the automation and control software and let the grocer manage the fulfillment operation.
 Ocado goes one step further and provides and full end-to-end solution from the automation to the front-end user interface and last mile delivery.
-The table below shows the level of service provided by each fulfillment automation vendor.

 Market forecast for fulfillment automation

 To date, most automated fulfillment centres have used a centralized model such as Ocado’s CFCs and Rewe’s state-of-the-art fulfillment centre built by Knapp.
 However, we forecast a large penetration of micro-fulfillment centre equipment sales over the next five years.
 The graph below shows the share of micro-fulfillment automation equipment sales in the grocery sector as a percentage of total market for fulfillment automation in the grocery sector.
 The grey area corresponds to the addressable market for companies offering centralized fulfillment automated solutions such as Ocado.
 By 2024, we forecast that roughly one-third of revenues generated from the sale of warehouse automation equipment in the grocery industry will come from micro-fulfillment centres.